Dzandza/fibonacci-min-heap/README.md

 # Fibonacci min-heap
-Simple Java implementation of Fibonacci min-heap
+Simple Java implementation of the Fibonacci min-heap